 At Fernandez & Karney, our attorneys have more than 50 years of combined legal experience.
 We’ve handled the most complex and delicate family law matters across Los Angeles.
 We know that divorce can be an incredibly stressful time in your life, especially if children are involved.
 We’re here to help you with all aspects of your divorce, including property division, child custody, support matters, and more.
-Contact our Los Angeles Gay Divorce attorneys today to schedule a free consultation and learn more.
+Contact our Los Angeles LGBTQ divorce lawyers today to schedule a free consultation and learn more.

-Understanding Your Rights During a Gay Divorce in Los Angeles
+Understanding Your Rights During an LGBTQ Divorce in Los Angeles

 When you decide to get divorced you are choosing to end your marriage.
 Once the divorce is finalized you will no longer enjoy the rights and benefits that are extended to married couples.
 Your status as a single person will be restored.
 It’s important to understand this as you navigate your divorce.
 Why?
 The way you handle your divorce will affect your future.
 Exercising your rights during a divorce will help you to secure the best possible results.